Tag Archives: 1995

 The lengthy, linear songs, relentless changes and a lack of repetition make Opeth’s debut album Orchid a tough nut to crack but it’s well worth the effort.
 Here’s one of the album’s best and most accessible tracks, The Twilight Is My Robe.
 It’s brilliant questing stuff that gallops across rolling Maidenesque hills, ventures through bleak forests of gothic doom and rests its weary head in a dingly dell of acoustic enchantment.
 It’s astonishing to think this band hadn’t been in a proper studio before they recorded this.
 It’s audacious, ambitious stuff from an adventurous band that was clearly going places.

-Saxon – Dogs Of War (Review)
+Saxon – Dogs Of War (Album Review)

 Saxon – Dogs Of War (1995)